 - Meetings with possible future colleagues – 30-60 mins each: a further series of screenings, with each meeting digging into a concern or competency which either hasn’t been covered, or where you are perceived to be potentially weak.
 For example, the hiring manager might want to test your ability to work with UX and your product design skills, and hence set up a screening with a UX lead.

 - Meeting with a senior figure – 30-45 mins: in some companies the CPO or the founders will sign off on every hire.
-Make sure you get some advice from the hiring or talent manager as this meeting can be the end of your interview journey.
+Make sure you get some advice from the hiring or talent manager on what they look for, as they are often testing for very specific skills or values.

-- Project or case study review – 60-90 mins: Setting a case or a project is becoming standard in many tech companies.
-It’s helpful for interviewers as a tool to see how you respond to a real world problem that you haven’t seen before, and it’s useful for you as well – since it gives you a live run through of how working there might really be day to day.
-Cases might be given out several days in advance, 120-90 mins in advance or in the interview.
-We’ve compiled some real world examples of responses to case studies here.
+- Project or case study review – 60-90 mins: Most tech companies will set a case or a project as one of the final stages.
+It’s helpful for interviewers as a tool to see how you respond to a real world problem that you haven’t seen before, and it’s useful for you as well – since it gives you a live run through of how working there might really be day-to-day.
+Cases might be given out several days in advance to give you a chance to prepare.
+We’ve compiled some real world examples of responses to CPO / VP level case studies here.

 Responding to an interview request

 When you first get a request for an interview it can feel tempting to squeeze it in as soon as possible.
-However the best strategy is to
+However, you want to make sure that you can be on top form for it.

 Schedule it for a time which suits you

 Try to optimise your calendar to pick a good day for you and to give yourself a 30 min preparation slot beforehand.
-If you can add 30 minutes afterwards in case it overruns, and to give yourself time to reflect, send a thank you note and make some notes on how it went that’s also optimal.
+If you can add 30 minutes afterwards in case it overruns, and to give yourself time to reflect, send a thank you note and make some notes on how it went that’s even better.

 Respond within 24 hours

-If you get the request, either respond within 24 hours selecting the best of the proffered slots for you, or sharing your availability.
-Don’t feel like you have to take one of the proffered slots – you can always share multiple options of your own and see what is feasible.
+If you get the request, respond within 24 hours selecting the best of the offered slots for you, or sharing your availability.
+Don’t feel like you have to take one of the slots you’ve been offered – you can always share multiple options of your own and see what is feasible.
 But do get back to them within 24 hours.

 Make sure your Linkedin and digital profile is up to date and clean

-Know why this company fits into your personal career development plan:
+You need to be super clear why this company fits into your career plan.

 One of the biggest turn offs for any interviewer is to hear you complain about your old employer.
 You may dislike your current job, but you should be running towards something rather than away from something.
-Knowing your personal career development plan, and how this specific role, at this specific company, working for this specific person fits coherently into that is key.
+Being able to explain what you want out of your career, and how this specific role, at this specific company fits coherently into that is key.
 This doesn’t necessarily mean crafting a long answer: 1-2 killer reasons tend to be good enough.
-Example: ‘I’ve been working at a Head of Level in Series B marketplaces for 3 years.
-This role would allow me to step up to Director level (in your Series B marketplace company).
-I’m particularly interested in your company because your green mission aligns closely to my personal values, and I would like to be driving change’

-One step often missed is not being able to articulate well why this company in particular meets your goals.
-Industry, stage, customer base all tie into it but you need to be able to articulate well why this particular company is special.
-Take a moment to think about what excites you in particular about how this company is solving the problem and know why you want to work for them versus their competitors.
-You might in fact be applying to all of them – but you should know why they are different and what is interesting about their individual approaches.
+One common mistake is not articulating well why this company in particular meets your goals.
+Industry, stage, customer base all tie into it, but you need to be able to say why this particular company is special rather than one of it’s competitors.
+Take a moment to think about what excites you about this company and know why you want to work for them specifically.
+Even if you are applying to all of them you should know why they are different and what is interesting about their individual approaches.

-Prepare your answers to both of these questions by taking 10 minutes to jot down responses in advance of the interview cycle beginning.
+Prepare your answers to the “why us” question in advance of the interview cycle beginning.
 This will help cement a credible answer in your head and make it easy for you to answer this question consistently throughout the process.

-Mirroring, or the practice of imitating (consciously or unconsciously) the body language, gestures and language of counterparts in a social interaction has been shown to assist with building rapport.
-In the context of a job interview, ensuring that you mirror the company’s requirements, skills and the values they outline in their job spec can fulfil the same function.
+Mirroring, or the practice of imitating (consciously or unconsciously) the body language, gestures and language of counterparts has been shown to help building rapport.
+Similarly, when you’re in an interview you want to make sure that you mirror the company’s requirements, skills and the values they outline in their job description to look like the best fit.

 - Copy paste a screenshot of the job description into a doc